 Wrapped Coral stitch is also known as Coral knot with an extra wrap.
-It is a variety of Coral Stitch that produces a thick bobbly line for surface embroidery.
+It is a variety of Coral Stitch that produces a thick bobbly line ideal for surface embroidery.
 Wrapped Coral is quick to work creating a knotted line that can be mistaken for a line of French knots.
 Wrapped Coral stitch follows a curve well and is great to use along the edge of items.

 I go through phases of working this stitch, then not using it often.
 I work this stitch for a while then I forget it, then I rediscover it and ask myself why I don’t use it simply all the time.

 I usually use a twisted thread such a cotton perle #5 and work the stitches close together so the knots look like a string of beads.

 How to work Wrapped Coral Stitch

 Work this stitch from right to left and it is most effective if you work the knots close together.

-Bring your thread out on the right hand side make a small coral knot.
+Bring your thread out on the right-hand side and make a small coral knot.
 If you need a refresher on how to hand embroider coral stitch I have a tutorial here

 Once you have made the first coral stitch, slide the needle under the bar of thread that sits to the right of the knot and then take your thread through.

 Take your thread around the knot.
 This is the ‘wrap’ and hence the name.
 Make another coral stitch and continue down the line.